SIMEXP/lab-documentation/source/alliance_canada/starter.md

 These resources are limited and have to be shared fairly across members of the lab.
 Given that no member of the lab has privileged admin rights, this fairness relies on everyone adopting a clear code of conduct, and shared organization.

+## Get access
+To get access to simexp resources in compute canada, create an account on https://ccdb.computecanada.ca/ and then apply for resources with CCRI `gsf-624-02

 ## Setup your environment

 When you are new to Alliance Canada, we will ask you to run a setup script that will set data management access and give you access to utils for project management, including: